JOJ0/synadm/doc/source/features.rst

 The tables below show which Synapse Admin APIs are used by their corresponding ``synadm`` commands.
 The left column's entries link to the official Synapse Admin API documentation, the right column's entries point to the ``synadm`` CLI reference.
 To add missing entries to a table edit one of the CSV files in our `documentation source directory`_ and submit a `pull request`_.
+For more details on adding to the CSV tables, see `feature coverage documentation`_

 Account Validity
 ----------------